Skjuber/React-Chat-Application/README.md

 # Features
 -Log in with your username.
 -Select your avatar.
--Use vercel to connect and chat simultaneously with multiple users.
+-Use Vercel to connect and chat simultaneously with multiple users.
 -User interface enhanced with animations.
--Each member has unique color for better recognition
+-Each member has unique color for better recognition.